 Welcome to BOPN!

 We are an inspired team of teachers with experience in public, private, and Montessori schools, who are thrilled to give your child the opportunity to play, learn, and thrive outdoors!
-Our programs spark curiosity, discovery, and a strong connection with nature.
+Our programs spark curiosity, discovery, and connection with nature.

 Boston Outdoor Preschool Network is committed to place-based learning and play.